steelsojka/Hexy.js/README.md

 Multiples
 ---------

-You can convert an array of multiple values by checking the multiple flag to true.
+You can convert an array of multiple values by passing true as the second parameter

 ```javascript
 // Convert multiple hex values